dsccommunity/SqlServerDsc/README.md

 #### Requirements

 * Target machine must be running Windows Server 2008 R2 or later.

-For configurations that utilize the 'InstallFailoverCluster' action, the following parameters are required (beyond those required for the standalone installation):
+* For configurations that utilize the 'InstallFailoverCluster' action, the following parameters are required (beyond those required for the standalone installation).
+See the article [Install SQL Server from the Command Prompt](https://msdn.microsoft.com/en-us/library/ms144259.aspx) under the section [Failover Cluster Parameters](https://msdn.microsoft.com/en-us/library/ms144259.aspx#Anchor_8) for more information.

-* InstanceName (can be MSSQLSERVER if you want to install a default clustered instance)
+  * InstanceName (can be MSSQLSERVER if you want to install a default clustered instance).
   * FailoverClusterNetworkName
-* When installation SQL Server database engine:
+  * FailoverClusterIPAddress
+  * _When installing Database Engine._
     * InstallSQLDataDir
-  * SQLUserDBDir
-  * SQLUserDBLogDir
-  * SQLTempDBDir
-  * SQLTempDBLogDir
-  * SQLBackupDir
     * AgtSvcAccount
     * SQLSvcAccount
+    * SQLSysAdminAccounts
-* When installing SQL Analysis Services
+  * _When installing Analysis Services._
-  * ASDataDir
-  * ASLogDir
-  * ASBackupDir
-  * ASTempDir
-  * ASConfigDir
+    * ASSysAdminAccounts
     * AsSvcAccount

 #### Parameters